Consumer Medicine Information

 Things you must do

-If you have excess vomiting or diarrhoea while taking ACCUPRIL, tell your doctor.
+Tell your doctor if you have excess vomiting or diarrhoea while taking Accupril.

 You may lose too much water and salt and your blood pressure may drop too much.